joruhan/KaapstadBrauhaus/README.md

 HOW TO MERGE SUB BRANCH WITH MAIN BRANCH

+*Important - You first have to commit and push the changes made in your branch before you can merge it with the main branch*

 Switch to main branch - git checkout main
 Pull the latest changes - git pull origin main merge the sub branch into the main branch - git merge sub-branch-name